scalawithcats/scala-with-cats/src/pages/codata/codata.md

 The definition tells us there are two ways to construct an element of type `Bool`.
 Furthermore, if we have such an element we can tell exactly which case it is, by using a pattern match for example.
 Similarly, if the instances themselves hold data, as in `List` for example, we can always extract all the data within them.
 Again, we can use pattern matching to achieve this.

 Codata, in contrast, is defined in terms of operations we can perform on the elements of the type.
 These operations are sometimes called **destructors** (which we've already encountered), **observations**, or **eliminators**.
-A common example of codata is a data structures such as a set.
+A common example of codata is a data structure such as a set.
 We might define the operations on a `Set` with elements of type `A` as:

 - `contains` which takes a `Set[A]` and an element `A` and returns a `Boolean` indicating if the set contains the element;
 - `insert` which takes a `Set[A]` and an element `A` and returns a `Set[A]` containing all the elements from the original set and the new element; and